 - 1 package plant-based shrimp (breaded or plain)

-Veggie variation: Feel free to add broccoli, bell pepper strips, mushrooms, or other favorite vegetables in step 4.
+Vegetable variation: Feel free to add broccoli, bell pepper strips, mushrooms, or other favorite vegetables in step 4.

 Optional lemongrass: Fresh lemongrass gives the dish a subtle flavor and scent.
-Many supermarkets now carry this once-exotic item.
+Some supermarkets now carry this once-exotic item.
 If you can find it, use one or two stalks, cut into thirds and crushed with the flat part of a knife.
 Add in step 4.

 See lots more delicious pasta & noodle dishes.